-Proud to be Grand Junction’s Dentist Since 1989
+Proud to Be Grand Junction’s Dentist Since 1989

 Dr. Julie Gillis practices cosmetic, complex restorative, and family dentistry in Grand Junction, Colorado.
 Her approach combines artistry and sophisticated technology with one-on-one care for her patients.
-Please see below for further information on the following areas:

 Dr. Gillis has provided restorative and cosmetic dentistry services in Grand Junction since 1989.
 During this time, she earned the reputation as a dentist who can provide beautiful and lasting results for her patients whether they have a simple problem with one tooth, missing teeth, or very complex concerns involving all of the teeth and the function of their bite.